web analytic tools

 Real Time Analytics Software, Solutions & Apps

 The phrase ‘Big Data’ is more than just a colorful moniker; it’s an understatement.
 This is because the amount of data available for analysis is growing exponentially.
 In fact, it is estimated that an average of 2.5 Quintillion bytes of data are created daily.
 Along with this massive influx of information, come a variety of opportunities for businesses.
 From improving customer satisfaction, to refining marketing efforts, to reviewing business processes and cyber-security measures, real-time analytics have become an essential factor in business success.
-However, recognizing the importance of big data, and knowing how to capture and analyze it aren’t necessarily the same thing.
+However, recognising the importance of big data, and knowing how to capture and analyse it aren’t necessarily the same thing.
 They key is to understand data mining, in order to turn those 2.5 quintillion bytes of daily data into something useable.; Data mining is especially important to consider when it comes to real-time analytics.
-Simply put, data mining is the process by which large amounts of information are collected and analyzed, in order to produce valuable conclusions.
+Simply put, data mining is the process by which large amounts of information are collected and analysed, in order to produce valuable conclusions.
 For real-time analytics to be effective, it requires the extensive information base provided by competent data mining.
 Real-time analytic continuously accesses this information, refines it, and uses it to produce completely relevant and current data.
 This can have a significantly positive impact on business success—in fact, top employers are 3.9 times more likely to have over 80% of their company’s data available for users to make decisions in real time or near real-time.

 Providing an in-depth look at how data is being extracted, and how that information is developing over time, real-time analytics ensures that valuable information is easier to review and handle.
-Real-time analytics gives organizations a definite advantage, by allowing them to better tailor their services to fit the changing needs of customers.
-Here is a quick guide to help your organization get the most out of real-time analytics.
+Real-time analytics gives organisations a definite advantage, by allowing them to better tailor their services to fit the changing needs of customers.
+Here is a quick guide to help your organisation get the most out of real-time analytics.

 Don’t Rely On Old Data